-You can either press “CTRL+A” and then delete everything or right click on blank space and empty the recycle bin as shown below.
+You can either press “CTRL+A” and then delete everything or right-click on the blank space and empty the recycle bin as shown below.

 Disable Applications on windows startup

-Follow below mentioned steps to disable auto-start of unnecessary applications on windows start up.
+Follow the below-mentioned steps to disable the auto-start of unnecessary applications on windows startup.

-Right click on taskbar and open task manager.
+Right-click on the taskbar and open task manager.

 Now, click on “Startup” as shown below.

-Find unnecessary (I mean, those which are not necessary to open immediately as soon as windows boots up.) applications, right click on such application and then click on disable.
-(Refer below image.)
+Find unnecessary (I mean, those which are not necessary to open immediately as soon as windows boots up.) applications, right-click on such application and then click on disable.
+(Refer to the below image.)

 Clear Temporary Files